 - In the government-wide financial statements, the District's assets equaled its liabilities and deferred inflows of resources at December 31, 2023 and 2022.
-In addition, the District's revenues equaled its expenses for the years ended December 31, 2023 and 2022. - The General Fund and Debt Service Fund had no fund balance at December 31, 2023 and 2022. - Certain administrative costs related to operating the District were paid for by Twin Buttes Metropolitan District No. 1 (District No. 1) (See Note 5). - The property tax base of the District contains all the commercial property of the development and is primarily comprised of a commercial gas station and convenience store located on the east side of the development.
-Although, future development will drive additional tax base growth.
-The District currently relies on the commercial gas station and convenience store as one of its primary property tax revenue generators for District No. 1 operations and District No. 2 debt service.
-In 2023 budgeted revenues from this district were collected as anticipated.
+In addition, the District's revenues equaled its expenses for the years ended December 31, 2023 and 2022 as expected. - The General Fund had no fund balance at December 31, 2023 and 2022 as expected. - The Debt Service Fund had no fund balance at December 31, 2023 and 2022 as expected. - Certain administrative costs related to operating the District were paid for by Twin Buttes Metropolitan District No. 1 (District No. 1) (See Note 5).